UniversalDependencies/docs/_u-dep/fixed.md

 Je préfère prendre un dessert plutôt qu' une entrée \n I prefer getting a dessert rather than an appetizer fixed(plutôt, qu')
 ~~~

+**New from v2:** The `fixed` relation replaces the old `mwe` relation to prevent misunderstanding regarding its scope.
+For v2.14, this page has been revised to more clearly articulate the relationship to multiword expressions.

 <!-- Interlanguage links updated Út 9. května 2023, 20:04:15 CEST -->